jsage8/slideshow/README.md

 slideshows and video.
 Journal of Educational Multimedia and Hypermedia, 23(1), 91-108.

+Sage, K., Bonacorsi, N., Izzo, S., & Quirk, A. (in revision).
+Controlling the slides: Does clicking help adults learn?

 A series of magic tricks were broken down into frames.
 The program displays these frames at various paces as a slideshow.
 The pace can be set by the experimenter.
 The pace options include: